 You may have heard Richard Leider, author of The Power of Purpose: Find Meaning, Live Longer, Better, say “Purpose is fundamental.
 Mattering, ultimately, matters.”
 Or maybe you’ve looked in to ikigai, the Japanese terms for purpose that the folks at Blue Zones tell us give older Okinawans a clear role into their 100s.
 Or maybe you’ve heard all about “encore careers” and Marc Freedman’s call for older workers to seek “passion, purpose and a paycheck.”
+Or maybe you’ve heard perspective from Paul Irving, chairman of the Milken Institute Center for the Future of Aging.

 Still not convinced that purpose has a role to play?
 We’ve curated several articles that make the case, as well as two stand-out reports you can download to learn even more.